 10 Steps You Need to Take to Make a Great TV Ad

-A television commercial is not the powerhouse advertising medium it used to be.
-Once, you could throw TV ads on the schedule and know you were reaching millions of people.
+These days, a television commercial is not the powerhouse advertising medium it used to be.
+Once upon a time, you could include TV ads on your schedule and know that your message was reaching millions of people.
 These days, it's a very different story.
-Here are the major problems facing you if you choose to create TV advertising:

-But, once you have decided that TV is a good way to grab your target audience, you need to develop a great idea and refine it until it becomes something that people want to watch, or find hard to ignore.
+Once you have decided that TV is a good way to grab your target audience, you can develop a great idea and refine it until it becomes something that people want to watch, or find hard to ignore.

 10 Steps to Make a Great TV Ad

 Step 1: What's the Big Idea?
 TV can be expensive.
 From purchasing time to making the spot, you're going to spend a big chunk of your budget.
 So, what is the big idea that will get people looking at your product or service?

 Remember the first Dollar Shave Club ad?
 The founder of the company starred in his own ad and proceeded to go WAY over the top.
 The title of the spot, "Our Blades Are F**cking Great!" says it all.
 It was not an expensive commercial to shoot.
 But the content got the ad 22.5 million views on YouTube.